virajtalaty/cassess-capstone-team2/README.md

       1/12/2017
       Either package as runnable JAR with Maven, or Run as a Spring Boot App.
-      Following execution, you will see that the Logger has been written to at a particualr line, with the tempalted data from the slack api for "users".
+      Following execution, you will see that the Logger has been written to at a particular line, with the templated data from the slack api for "users".
       This is currently a string returned value but will be changed shortly to json